rohit-ch/learning-c/ch01/notes.md

 3. I/O library isn't part of the C language, that's why it needs to be included in the program header to use its functionalities.
 4. AND (&&) and OR (||) operators are evaluated from left to right and it is guaranteed that evaluation will stop as soon as the the truth or falsehood is known.
 5. There is no exponentiation operator ** instead pow(x, y) is provided by standard library.
+6. Definition refer to the place where the variable is created or assigned storage.
+7. Declaration refers to the places where the nature of the variable is stated but no storage is allocated.
 ---
 >Terminilogies:
 > * Function